sshhoo/ica/README.md

 	If you want to use this code as is, use the default.
 	- If "--original_mode" is specified, training will be performed using the network model that you created yourself.
 	You can freely build your own network model by modifying the corresponding part.

+	After executing the code, the following directories and files will be generated.
+	- speed/model_speed.txt
+	This file contains the training time of the network model.
+	- log_dir/
+	Logs of the training results are stored in this directory.
+	You can check the training results by typing the command "tensorboard --logdir=log_dir".
+	- model_result/~_test_evaluate.txt
+	This file contains the values of accuracy and loss when using the test data.
+	- model_result/~_model.tflite
+	This is the model file needed to create the application.
+	- model_result/~_labels.txt
+	This is the label information required to create the app.

 	#### Models
 	The following is a list of model names that can be selected by "--mf".